myung03/tripplanner/README.md

 ## User Stories

 As a user, I want to be able to...
-- create a new trip to add to my list of trips
+- create a trip to add to my list of trips
-- add an agenda to my list of agendas for a given trip
+- end my current trip allowing me to declare a new trip
-- have a finance tracker that gives me a breakdown of my budget, how much I've spent so far, and the difference between the two
+- have a budget tracker that shows my budget, how much I've spent so far, and the difference between the two
-- edit my budget and amount spent so far
+- edit my budget and amount spent so far, as well as trip details
-- view my previous trips and make notes about them
+- view all of my previous trips